2 Minute Read – Pig Ears, Salmonella, and You

 The only thing I know about PSP or Lennox is that they are huge.
 PSP was the third largest pet retailer in the country.
 We’re talking 325 stores in 25 states.
 The closest one to us is in the Bay Area.
 Lennox is a distributor.
 So they sell to retailers like PSP (though I have no idea if they actually sell to PSP).
 Point being, they are big companies that aren’t looking for the best product on the market.
 They are looking for the cheapest product that they can find, that will still make them money.

 We get our pig ears from Red Barn.
-The recalled ears are coming from South America, among other places, but Red Barn gets all of theirs from Canada, the USA, S. Korea or Columbia.
-We stand behind Red Barn.
+According to the FDA, the recalled ears are coming from Argentina, Brazil and Columbia.
+Red Barn has told us that all of theirs come from Canada, the USA, S. Korea or Columbia.
+While there is overlap with sourcing from Columbia, we stand behind Red Barn.
 We always tell you to look at the recall history of any brand you buy from, and while Red Barn does have a recall (for salmonella even!) it was 18 months ago.
 The product was already on the shelf (so the retailer could be the problem) and no illness, injuries or complaints were reported.
 That’s how you know that they skipped the cost/benefit analysis that many big companies go through when deciding if a recall is worth it.

 “Ok everyone, how many people/pets need to get sick before it outweighs the cost of pulling that product off the shelf and reimbursing retailers?”